How Keeping Bank Fees Down Can Reduce the Cost of Banking

 • Teller fee: Some banks limit or charge a fee for interacting with tellers.

-• Safe-deposit box: Customers can store items in a safe-deposit box for an annual fee.
+• Safe deposit box: Customers can store items in a safe deposit box for an annual fee.

-• Money order/cashier's check: Payments made to third parties by money order or by cashier's check are subject to a fee.
+• Money order/cashier's check: Payments made to third parties by money order or cashier's check are subject to a fee.

 Best Ways for Keeping Bank Fees Down

 Since incidental fees can add up, keeping bank fees down can be an important consideration when deciding where to open a bank account.
 As you begin researching your options, it is important to determine the purpose of the account.
-For example, is the goal to save money in an interest-bearing account or is it a checking account used to pay bills.
+For example, is the goal to save money in an interest-bearing account, or is it a checking account used to pay bills?
 Consider the following when choosing a bank:

 • Will you bounce checks?
 If so, open an account with overdraft protection.
-Overdraft fees can quickly add up, but cost less than bouncing checks.
+Overdraft fees can quickly add up but cost less than bouncing checks.

 • Will you conduct most banking face-to-face?
-If you plan on using bank tellers for most banking needs, choose a bank with unlimited access.
+Choose a bank with unlimited access if you plan to use bank tellers for most banking needs.
 Consider a community bank or a credit union.

 Was this helpful?

-Find a Lawyer
+Find a local attorney